Day 1: Begin of Tour Kuching (Sarawak) - Kuching (D)

 Rock pillar Bako National ParkStart your day trip to the Bako National Park after breakfast.
 The sanctuary was founded in 1957.
 With an expanse of less than 30qkm Bako is the smallest National Park in Sarawak but offers a diverse landscape and vibrant wildlife.
 First drive 37km to Bako fishing village.
 The park is located on the Muara Tebas peninsula without any direct connections by road.
 Wait at the registration office until you can board a small boat to the park headquarter.
 The short trip will take 30 minutes.
 Upon arrival in the park start a trekking tour along some of the marked trails.
 Interesting plants and trees are labeled.
 Maybe you see some of the park's more animalistic inhabitants.
 Proboscis monkeys, monitor lizards, bearded pigs, silver leaf monkeys, and many tropical birds live here.
 While you follow the trails you will see different forms of tropical vegetation.
 The coasts are secured by the roots of mangrove trees.
 Their leaves feed the local monkey population.
 The mangroves transform into heath forest.
 High up on the plateau you will find many endemic pitcher plants and orchids.
 Keep your eyes open for the tiny sundews.
 Have a short break at a secluded beach before you return to the headquarter and the cafeteria.
 Return to Kuching in the afternoon.
 Overnight in Kuching.

 Lang's CaveBreakfast at hotel and check-out in the morning.
 Transfer to Kuching airport.
-Upon arrival at Mulu airport meet your local guide.
-Proceed to Mulu Marriott Resort and check-in.
-Leave the resort again in the afternoon by longboat.
-A short trip will take you to the Park Headquarters for registration.
-The walkway leads 3km to the Show Caves.
-It will take approximately 1hrs to reach Lang's Cave.
+Upon arrival at Mulu airport, meet your local guide.
+Proceed to national park lodging and check-in at the registration desk.
+Leave the lodging again in the afternoon and follow the 3km walkway leading to the Show Caves.
+It will take approximately 1hrs to reach Lang\'s Cave.
 The small cave was discovered during an expedition in 1978 and named after the guide who found it.
 Beautiful stalactites and stalagmites can be seen in the small cave.
-A real highlight are the helectites, which look like slender corals.
+A real highlight are the helictites, which look like slender corals.
 The cave trail is quite short.
-Afterwards explore the neighboring Deer Cave.
+Afterwards, explore the neighboring Deer Cave.
 The entrance of Deer Cave is 175m wide and 120m high and possibly the biggest cave entrance of the world.
 The main chamber is 2,2km long and up to 220m high.
 The penetrating daylight allows you to see the enormous dimensions of the cave.
 Interesting stone formations can be seen.
 The cave is also home to millions of bats.
 The intense guano odor will follow you around while exploring the cave along the walkways.
 Part of the walls collapsed a long time ago and now allows for a view of the surrounding jungle.
 This part is known as Garden Eden.
-After exiting the cave take a seat at the the viewpoint and watch the bats leaving the cave at dusk.
+After exiting the cave, take a seat at the viewpoint and watch the bats leaving the cave at dusk.
 The animals leave the colony in large numbers to hunt for insects.
-The are so numerous they look like black clouds.
+They are so numerous they look like black clouds.
 You will remember the sight and the whooshing sound of their wings for a long time.
-Walk back to the Headquarters and return to the resort by boat.
+Walk back to the Headquarters and return to the lodging.
 Overnight in Mulu.

-Melinau River in MuluBreakfast at the resort.
+Melinau River in MuluBreakfast at the lodgings.
 The morning is free at leisure until the airport transfer.
 Fly to Kota Kinabalu in Sabah.
-Meet your local guide upon arrival in the capital of Sabah.
-Transfer to your city hotel.
+Meet your local guide upon arrival and transfer to your city hotel.
 Check-in and overnight in Kota Kinabalu.

 Day 10: Kota Kinabalu - Kinabalu Nationalpark (B/L/D)